The Language of Approval: Identifying the Drivers of Positive Feedback Online: RQ2: Predictive Modeling for Proactive Identification of Desirable Comments

 \section{RQ2: Predictive Modeling for Proactive Identification of Desirable Comments}

 We now ask whether the pre-feedback signals studied in \emph{RQ1} can support real-time discovery of high quality posts, that is, whether models trained on features observable at posting time can surface promising content that may be underrepresented while votes are still organically accruing.
-Since the strongest and most stable effects in \emph{RQ1} were for the \emph{score} outcome, we focus on predictive modeling for \emph{score} only.
+Since the strongest and most stable effects in \emph{RQ1} were for the \emph{score} outcome, we focus on predictive modeling only for \emph{score} to focus on the most important outcome.